| Where

 prohibition, rules of exogamy for mates,

-and subgroups based on kinship;
+and subgroups based on kinship;the sexual

-division of labor;
+division of labor;altruistic

 behavior; including, food-sharing, mutual

-aid, and co-operation; and
+aid, and co-operation; andlinguistic

 communities based on speech.
+Washburn and

 Lancaster (1973) also express the idea that the